-Coconut liners are more flexible and come in round shapes to fit hanging baskets and other shapes of plant troughs.
-You can also find plastic liners made of thin, flexible material you can clip to the side of the window box to prevent it from folding on itself.
+Coco liners are more flexible and come in round shapes to fit hanging baskets and other shapes of plant troughs.
+You can also find plastic window box liners made of thin, flexible material you can clip to the side of the window box to prevent it from folding on itself.

-Prior to potting, also make sure the liners have drainage holes, which you can also make yourself if the liners do not have any.
+Prior to potting, make sure the liners have drainage holes.
+You can make yourself if the liners do not have any.

 To make installation even easier, pot your plants inside the liner while they are outside the box.
 Through this, you would be able to move the plants around and pat it down with little effort.

 When filling the liner with soil, avoid overfilling it by keeping the soil a few inches below the lining level.
 After planting the plants safely inside the liner, you can easily slip the whole thing inside your window or flower box.